Nairobi, Kenya

 What do expats in Nairobi appreciate most about the local culture?

 "Expats in Nairobi appreciate the city's vibrant culture, which is a mix of traditional African and modern influences.
 They enjoy the warm hospitality of the locals, who are always willing to help out and share their culture.
 Expats also appreciate the city's diverse cuisine, which includes a variety of African dishes as well as international flavors.
 The city's nightlife is also a draw, with a range of bars, clubs, and restaurants to explore.
-Finally, expats appreciate the city's natural beauty, with its lush green hills and stunning views of the African savannah," wrote one member in Nairobi.
+Finally, expats appreciate the city's natural beauty, with its lush green hills and stunning views of the African savannah," said one expat in Nairobi.

 "Conservation has a new meaning to me.
 I am used to large game parks with big 5, but the abundance in the smaller game parks here surpasses what I have experienced in South Africa.
-I honestly thought that all the game would be eaten by now, but reality is that they are well preserved," remarked one expat who made the move to Nairobi.
+I honestly thought that all the game would be eaten by now, but reality is that they are well preserved," said one expat who made the move to Nairobi.

 What do expats find most challenging?